Articles > Business > What are the steps to get an MBA

 MBAs are valuable credentials that are often helpful to those who want to enhance their knowledge and potential.
 But what’s the best way to get an MBA, and how long does it take?

-Earning your MBA can be transformative for your career, but the steps to this accomplishment might be more complex than you initially thought.
-As you consider whether an MBA is right for you, remember that it’s often a multistep process with a significant time commitment.
-That said, if you decide to pursue your MBA, the following process is typical for most candidates:
+Earning your MBA can be transformative for a career, but the steps to this accomplishment might be more complex than they seem.
+As professionals consider whether an MBA is right for them, they need to remember that it’s often a multistep process with a significant time commitment.
+That said, for those who decide to pursue an MBA, the following steps to get an MBA are typical for most candidates:

 The first step toward an MBA is having an appropriate undergraduate degree.
 While most MBA programs don’t require a specified field of study for a bachelor's degree, backgrounds in business, finance or economics provide a solid foundation for further study.
-However, the MBA-competency based program at UOPX does require a business-related bachelor’s degree.
+However, competency-based opens in new window MBA programs typically do require a business-related bachelor’s degree.

 2. Gain relevant work experience